Hencheng2/sociafum/README.md

 # SociaFam

-SociaFam is a comprehensive social networking platform inspired by Facebook, Instagram, and WhatsApp.
-It allows users to connect, share posts, stories, and reels, chat in real-time, play games, join groups, attend events, and more.
-Built with Django (backend), React (frontend), and MySQL (database), it emphasizes security, scalability, and user experience.
+SociaFam is a social networking platform inspired by Facebook, Instagram, and WhatsApp.
+It enables users to connect, share posts, stories, and reels, chat in real-time, play games, join groups, attend events, and more.
+Built with Flask (backend), HTML/CSS/JavaScript (frontend), and SQLite (database), it prioritizes simplicity, security, and user experience.

 ## Features
 - User profiles with customizable bios and photos